andrewtso37/iat381-calculator/README.md

 **Animations**
 - Ripple for pressed buttons
-- Loop for output display
+- Flip for output display

 **Color picker for theme customization**

 **Libraries Used**
 - hammerjs
 - CSS animations

-**Icons**
-- Color Picker - Created by Kenneth Appiah from the Noun Project